AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Determining and enabling the development of the necessary infrastructure for these AI use cases,

-• And building implementation roadmap for AI projects, from which tools and technologies to be used, responsibilities, as well as setting targets and KPIs.
+• Building implementation roadmap for AI projects, from which tools and technologies to be used, responsibilities, and setting targets and KPIs.

 What are the benefits of building an AI CoE?